csula/cs454-winter-2016/project/README.md

 * Top 5 pages (highest link analysis rank) and links to each of the 5 pages

-You are welcome to display additional statistic information about your indexed and collected data.
+You are welcome to display additional statistical information about your data.

 ## Part 4